 The cable length is 23 feet, longer than 20 feet.
 The cable on the ChargePoint Home Flex is average thickness and very flexible at room temperature.

 After being deeply frozen for 14 hours, the ChargePoint Home Flex cable performed excellent.
 It regained its flexibility and was allowed to fold it in larger loops.

 It was bending nice and easily, which means that the cable would perform very well below zero temperatures, especially if you have your car parked out overnight and you wake up in the morning and you want to come out, but you don’t want to pull the connector.

-Plug-In and Hardwired – The ChargePoint Home Flex does come in a plug-in version with a NEMA 14-50 or NEMA 6-50 plug, but you can have your qualified licensed electrician hardwire it if you prefer to.
+The ChargePoint Home Flex does come in a plug-in version with a NEMA 14-50 or NEMA 6-50 plug, but you can have your qualified licensed electrician hardwire it if you prefer to.

 Indicator Light – Different colors that the ChargePoint Home Flex displays on the led indicate the different status of the charger is under.

 Solid white: It’s lost its wifi connection.